OpenKneeboard/OpenKneeboard/docs/troubleshooting/elevation.md

 ## Why can't I choose to run it as administrator anyway?

-I tried very obtrusive warnings, which told people:
+I tried very obtrusive warnings - every time the OpenKneeboard started - which told people:

 - their configuration is unsupported
 - their configuration has known problems
 - not to ask for help
 - not to report any issues

 These messages were widely ignored, and in some cases, led to users lying about their configuration, wasting all of our time.
+The problems were usually actually in other software that people use in combination with OpenKneeboard — e.g. games, VR drivers, and tablet drivers — but people considered them all to be OpenKneeboard issues.

-I refuse to spend any more of my time on these issues.
+I refuse to spend any more of my time on unsupported configurations, and softer approaches to reduce this failed.

 ## I heard things work better as Administrator or with UAC off